 On April 10, 2003, Cohu announced that its Delta Design subsidiary was relocating its Littleton, Massachusetts operation to its headquarters facility in Poway, California.
 The consolidation was substantially complete by March 31, 2004.
-Cohu incurred charges in the first quarter of 2004 totaling approximately \$0.2 million for severance and other related exit costs.
+Cohu incurred charges of approximately \$0.3 million in the second quarter of 2003 and \$0.2 million in the first quarter of 2004, for severance and other related exit costs.

 In April 2003, Cohu's Delta Design subsidiary completed the relocation of its Columbus, Ohio operations to its headquarters facility in Poway, California.
-The consolidation is expected to reduce costs without impacting the revenue generating activities of Delta Design.
-The Company recorded charges to operations in the quarter ended March 31, 2003, totaling \$0.6 million for severance and one-time termination benefits and \$0.1 million for contract termination costs primarily related to the leased facility.
+The consolidation reduced costs without impacting the revenue generating activities of Delta Design.
+We recorded charges to operations in the quarter ended March 31, 2003, totaling \$0.6 million for severance and one-time termination benefits and \$0.1 million for contract termination costs primarily related to the leased facility.
 Exit-related costs charged to operations subsequent to the quarter ended March 31, 2003 were not significant.